 The client application does not require cookies.
 This means that you can use a secure proxy server that stores cookies internally and does not give them out to the client.

-This type of attack is blocked in a cloud setup in the same way.
-However, an on-premises setup allows you to introduce advanced security measures customized to your specific case, which is not possible in a cloud setup.
+In the Unblu Financial Cloud, this type of attack is blocked in the same way.
+However, an on-premises setup allows you to introduce advanced security measures customized to your specific case, which is not possible in the Unblu Financial Cloud.